 So speed was important, and to accelerate the process in battle, arrows were stabbed into the ground before the archer.

 Mounted archers became popular during the Iron Age, with the earliest depictions coming from the Parthians of Iran.
 If you thought shooting an arrow while standing still was tricky, how about firing one from a charging horse.
+To achieve this, they directed their well-trained mounts with their legs alone.

 Mounted Parthian archer